sagemathinc/cocalc-doc/source/activity-bar.rst

     :align: center
     :alt: the activity bar

-    the Activity Bar displays files, new, log, find, settings, processes
+    the Activity Bar displays files, new, log, find, processes, settings

 Here are the components of the Activity Bar: